As testers complete your live maze, you'll start seeing insights on the Results dashboard.

 - Testers responding to a Reach campaign have a "Reach participant session" label.

-- The "Anonymous session" label appears for testers sourced directly by you, as well as panel testers who haven't been paid because they haven't completed the maze.
+- The "Anonymous session" label appears for testers sourced directly by you (e.g. via share link or a prompt), as well as panel testers who weren't paid because they haven't completed the maze.

 Filter your results

 When reviewing your results, it can be helpful to refine the data you're seeing to help you answer specific questions.
 Filters allow you to narrow down your results data based on responses to specific blocks.